nais/handbook/docs/technical/tenant-setup/2-tenant.md

-# Step 2 - Tenant preparations
+# Step 2 - Tenant: preparations

 !!! note
     This step is done by the tenant administrators, and is typically done in collaboration with the Nais team.